My Secret Tile Obsession: The Best Places To See Azulejos in Lisbon Portugal

 9. Cloisters of the Jerónimos Monastery in Belém

 The 16th century Jerónimos Monastery is a must see UNESCO site in Lisbon's Belém suburb.
-I've written a guide for this amazing site as well.

 It's an impressive symbol of Portugal's power and wealth during the Age of Discoveries.
 King Manuel I built the monastery in 1502 on the site of a hermitage founded by Prince Henry the Navigator.
 There, Vasco da Gama spent his last night in Portugal, praying for a safe first voyage to India.